numpy/numpy/doc/source/reference/c-api.iterator.rst

     the iterator.
 Any cached functions or pointers from the iterator must be retrieved again!

-    After calling this function, :cfunc:`NpyIter_HasCoords`(iter) will
+    After calling this function, :cfunc:`NpyIter_HasMultiIndex`(iter) will
     return false.

     Returns ``NPY_SUCCEED`` or ``NPY_FAIL``.

 .. cfunction:: int NpyIter_EnableExternalLoop(NpyIter* iter)

-    If :cfunc:`NpyIter_RemoveCoords` was called, you may want to enable the flag :cdata:`NPY_ITER_EXTERNAL_LOOP`.
-This flag is not permitted together with :cdata:`NPY_ITER_COORDS`, so this function is provided to enable the feature after :cfunc:`NpyIter_RemoveCoords` is called.
+    If :cfunc:`NpyIter_RemoveMultiIndex` was called, you may want to enable the flag :cdata:`NPY_ITER_EXTERNAL_LOOP`.
+This flag is not permitted together with :cdata:`NPY_ITER_MULTI_INDEX`, so this function is provided to enable the feature after :cfunc:`NpyIter_RemoveMultiIndex` is called.
     This function also resets the iterator to its initial state.

     **WARNING**: This function changes the internal logic of the iterator.